language and parsing

 copy the folder 'public_html', and subfolders, to 'private_html'

 The cp '-R' option doesnt copy symbolic links.
-But the "man" page for cp
+But the "man" page for cp states that -r and -R are equivalent

 make an archive copy of the directory tree 'public' to 'private'